 The cold draw is good, with a raw tobacco flavor.
 Once lit, a mild coffee and leather flavor is tasted.
 With salt that is.
 There’s also some cedar wood.
 But the flavors are smooth like the volume isn’t cracked open.
 Elevator music in a cigar, that idea.
 After a few puffs, there is some acidity and grass.
 The mouthfeel is mild creamy.
 Once the cigar opens up when the burn is passed the small foot, the flavors get stronger.
 Nutmeg, a bit of pepper, leather but also that Connecticut Shade mustiness.
 And that last part is the downside of all Connecticut Shade cigars.
 After a third some marzipan sweetness shows up, faint and on the background.
 The final third packs a little more power.
 Sweetness, pepper, leather, and wood.
 But still creamy with a little salt.
 The mustiness tones down a lot.

 The draw is good.
 The burn is great.
 The ash is white and firm.
 The smoke is nothing like other Drew Estate products.
 Drew Estate is known for its smoke bombs.
 But this Undercrown Shade Flying Pig produces just a medium volume of smoke.
 It is not very thick, and gray instead of white.
 The cigar is mild to medium flavored.
 It’s also medium bodied.
 The smoke time is two hours.

 Would I buy this cigar again?
-That Connecticut Shade still isn’t my kind of wrapper.
+I will never buy any Connecticut Shade cigars again.